Panhellenic Sorority Recruitment

 Women that register for recruitment are placed in small groups with fellow students participating in the recruitment process.
 Each small group has two Panhellenic Recruitment Ambassadors or “PRAs” that serve as mentors and provide guidance to women in their group.
 The recruitment process allows women to create bonds and find a support system during the first few weeks of classes.

 Registration for recruitment will open on May 1st and closes at 11:59pm on August 17th.
 The registration form is an opportunity for you to tell each chapter a bit about yourself before the recruitment process starts.
 Here are the things you'll want to prepare prior to registering for recruitment: a high quality photo that clearly shows your face; your high school GPA, class rank, ACT/SAT scores, as applicable; information about your involvement in high school and college (if applicable), including clubs, sports, jobs, volunteer service, awards, scholarships, and any recognition you received.
 You will be able to update many of the fields on the registration form throughout the summer.

-There is a $40 non-refundable registration fee that is required to participate in recruitment.
-However, this fee will not be requested until later in the summer.
-This fee includes your recruitment t-shirt, one meal, and snacks throughout the weekend.
-You can pay this online with a credit or debit card, or send a check to:
+There is a $20 non-refundable registration fee that is required to participate in recruitment.
+This fee will be requested beginning Friday, July 17th.
+This registration fee includes purchasing the necessary PPE for PNMs throughout recruitment.
+You can pay this online with a credit or debit card when you register for recruitment, or send a check to:

 2100 S Floyd St